 When is such a probabilistic interpretation possible?
 To begin, the coefficients of $m\Delta(b)$ must be non-negative real numbers for $b\in\calb$.
 This usually holds for combinatorial Hopf algebras, but the free associative algebra and the above algebras of graphs have an additional desirable property: for any $b\in\calb$, the coefficients of $\Psi^2(b)$ sum to $2^{\deg(b)}$, regardless of $b$.
 Thus the operator $\frac1{2^n}\Psi^2(b)=\sum_{b'}K(b,b')b'$ forms a Markov transition matrix on basis elements of degree $n$.
 Indeed, the coefficients of $\Psi^a(b)$ sum to $a^{\deg(b)}$ for all $a$, so $\frac1{a^n}\Psi^a(b)=\sum_{b'}K_a(b,b')b'$ defines a transition matrix $K_a$.
 For other Hopf algebras, the sum of the coefficients in $\Psi^2(b)$ may depend on $b$, so simply scaling $\Psi^2$ does not always yield a transition matrix.

-\cite[Lemma 4.4.1.1]{zhou} provides a solution: if $K$ is a matrix with non-negative entries and $\phi$ is a strictly positive right eigenfunction of $K$ with eigenvalue 1, then $\hatk(b,b'):=\phi(b)^{-1}K(b,b')\phi(b')$ is a transition matrix.
-Here $\hatk$ is the conjugate of $K$ by the diagonal matrix whose entries are $\phi(b)$. \tref{thm31} below gives conditions for such $\phi$ to exist, and constructs $\phi$ explicitly.
+Zhou's rephrasing \cite[Lemma 4.4.1.1]{zhou} of the Doob transform \cite[Sec.17.6.1]{levin} provides a solution: if $K$ is a matrix with non-negative entries and $\phi$ is a strictly positive right eigenfunction of $K$ with eigenvalue 1, then $\hatk(b,b'):=\phi(b)^{-1}K(b,b')\phi(b')$ is a transition matrix.
+Here $\hatk$ is the conjugate of $K$ by the diagonal matrix whose entries are $\phi(b)$. \tref{thm31} below gives conditions for such $\phi$ to exist, and explicitly constructs $\phi$ recursively; \coref{scaling} then specifies a non-recursive definition of $\phi$ when there is a sole basis element of degree 1.
 The following example explains why this construction is natural.

 \begin{example}[Symmetric functions and rock-breaking] Consider the algebra of symmetric functions with basis $\{e_\lambda\}$, the elementary symmetric functions.
 The length $l(e_\lambda)$ is the number of parts in the partition $\lambda$, and the generators are the partitions with a single part.
 The coproduct is defined by